Clement Edet Okon, violin

-Kelsey Philbrick, violin
+Kelsey Philbrick, violin (online only)

 Violinist Kelsey Philbrick currently resides in Greensboro, NC and maintains an active teaching and performing career.
 Kelsey began learning the violin through the Suzuki Method at the age of eight.
 She continued her studies in solo, chamber, and orchestral music through the Duke University String School.
 Kelsey went on to receive a Bachelor's degree in violin performance from UNC-Greensboro, where she studied with Dr. Fabián López.
 Kelsey then taught private violin lessons in Chapel Hill for a year while preparing for graduate school auditions.
 She attended Appalachian State University for her Master's in violin performance, receiving instruction from Dr. Nancy Bargerstock and playing as a graduate assistant in the Hayes Graduate String Quartet.
 After graduating, Kelsey accepted a contract to start teaching violin as an Adjunct Professor at ASU.
 Kelsey also maintains an active symphony performance schedule, playing as Assistant Concertmaster with the Western Piedmont Symphony and first violinist with the Symphony of the Mountains, among others.